telekom-mms/ansible-bad-and-good-practices/good_and_bad_practices/avoid-sideeffects.md

       loop: "{{ db_list_backend | product(environments) }}"
 ```

-Then you would ne to call the playbook like this to only delete databases on the dev-environment:
+Then you would need to call the playbook like this to only delete databases on the dev-environment:

 ```yaml
 ansible-playbook playbook.yaml --extra-vars='{environments: [dev]}'